The Historical Jesus and Israel

 Yet, for Jesus such experiences that Borg identified were manifestations

-of the presence of God revealed in Israel ’s most evocative literature and
+of the presence of God revealed in Israel Israel

 As Wright notes, one could draw on the